Here you will find the most commonly asked questions regarding undergraduate studies in the Department of Psychology.

 What are the requirements to minor in Psychology?

-What is the Junior Writing Portfolio and when do I have to begin/complete it?
+What is the University Writing Portfolio and when do I have to begin/complete it?

 What is UCORE and how do I know if it applies to me?